calkoe/Showlite-DMX-Master-Pro---Scene-Editor/README.md

 - **Lighting technicians** who want to prepare or edit scenes on a computer instead of programming on the hardware
 - **Hobbyists** using the Showlite DMX Master Pro USB who need more visibility into their programmed scenes
-- **Developers** interested in the undocumented EEPROM format of this controller family

 ---